Accreditation of Neurophysiology Training

 Please note these requirements have been updated and will apply to all training completed after 31 January 2025.

 For trainees completing their training prior to 31 January 2025, the previous standard will apply.
 Some additional training for pre-2025 trainees may be recommended prior to accreditation if training is deemed insufficient, even where case numbers have been met.
-When applying applicants should use updated forms below.
-Retrospective accreditation* of Level 2 or 3 training for existing fellows closes 31 August 2025.

 A summary of the changes can be found here.